We use cookies to improve website performance and understand traffic. You can accept or decline non-essential cookies. Read our Cookies Policy.

 Introduction of New Tax Credits

-The introduction of Qualified Refundable Tax Credits allows companies to seek refundable credit once it meets certain requirements.
+The introduction of Qualified Refundable Tax Credits allows companies to seek refundable credit once they meet certain requirements.
 Credits available include:

 • Jobs Credit: Available for companies in financial technology and wholesale distribution sectors, with credits ranging from 25% to 100% of eligible payroll expenditure, depending on the number of employees.